lsst-sqre/nublado1/README.md

 * Retrieve the externally-visible IP address from the service.  `kubectl describe service jld-nginx | grep ^LoadBalancer | awk '{print $3}'` will work.
 You may need to wait a little while before it shows up.

+* If you already have an ingress controller you can just use the `nginx-ingress.yml` ingress definition; if you do this you will need to modify the JupyterHub configuration (set `c.JupyterHub.base_url`).

 ### JupyterLab